 Like earthworms, these snakes live in soil—hence their nickname, the flowerpot snake.
 But they are a different texture to earthworms.
 Their scales are solid like those of other snakes, not soft and slimy like earthworms.

 They’re the smallest snake species (on average) found in North America.
-Some think they were introduced to Hawaii accidentally in a shipment of plants.
+Some think that they were introduced to Hawaii accidentally in a shipment of plants.

 Something unique about these snakes is that they’re all female.
 They’re the only known ‘parthenogenic’ snake.
 This is where a female can develop an egg without it being fertilized by a male.